Adjuvant and neoadjuvant treatment of gastric cancer

 The positive impact of such therapies on survival in patients with resected gastric cancer has become clearer over time, although there is no consensus as to the best approach.
 In many parts of the world, chemotherapy alone (either following surgery or combined preoperative and postoperative administration, as in the multinational MAGIC trial ) is the preferred treatment strategy.
 On the other hand, a large American Intergroup trial (INT0116) demonstrating a significant survival benefit for chemoradiotherapy after complete resection resulted in the adoption of this strategy in the United States, despite concerns that inadequate surgical staging (particularly the extent of lymphadenectomy) may have led to an overestimation of benefit .
 The issues surrounding extent of lymph node dissection in gastric cancer are discussed in detail elsewhere.
 (See "Surgical management of invasive gastric cancer", section on 'Extent of lymph node dissection'.)

 Another controversial issue is the management of cancers arising at the esophagogastric junction (EGJ).
-Classification and management of these tumors has evolved over time.
-In the latest edition of the tumor node metastasis (TNM) staging manual, tumors arising at the EGJ or in the cardia of the stomach (figure 1) within 5 cm of the EGJ that extend into the EGJ or esophagus (the so-called Siewert III EGJ tumors ) are staged and treated as esophageal (table 2) rather than stomach cancers .
+The classification and management of these tumors have evolved over time.
+In the 2010 edition of the tumor, node, metastasis (TNM) staging manual, tumors arising at the EGJ or in the cardia of the stomach (figure 1) within 5 cm of the EGJ that extend into the EGJ or esophagus (the so-called Siewert III EGJ tumors ) were staged and treated as esophageal (table 2) rather than stomach cancers .
 However, tumors that arise beyond 5 cm of the EGJ, or are within 5 cm of the EGJ but without extension to the esophagus or EGJ are still classified and treated as gastric cancers.
+In the most recent eighth edition staging classification from 2017 , tumors involving the EGJ with a tumor epicenter no more than 2 cm into the proximal stomach are staged as esophageal cancers, while EGJ tumors with their epicenter located more than 2 cm into the proximal stomach are staged as stomach cancers, as are all cardia cancers not involving the EGJ.
 (See "Diagnosis and staging of esophageal cancer", section on 'TNM staging criteria' and "Clinical features, diagnosis, and staging of gastric cancer", section on 'TNM staging criteria'.)

 This topic review will focus on adjuvant and neoadjuvant therapies for noncardia gastric cancer.
 The epidemiology, staging, and surgical treatment of gastric cancers and multimodality approaches for treatment of esophageal and EGJ tumors are covered separately.
 (See "Epidemiology of gastric cancer" and "Clinical features, diagnosis, and staging of gastric cancer" and "Surgical management of invasive gastric cancer" and "Radiation therapy, chemoradiotherapy, neoadjuvant approaches, and postoperative adjuvant therapy for localized cancers of the esophagus" and "Multimodality approaches to potentially resectable esophagogastric junction and gastric cardia adenocarcinomas".)